Raymond Louie

-Raymond Louie (雷建華 (雷建华, Léi Jiànhuá); born 16 January 1965) is a Canadian politician.
-He is a five-term Vancouver City Councillor.
-Formerly a member of Coalition of Progressive Electors civic party, Louie broke away and was re-elected in 2005, and again in 2008, 2011, and 2014 as a member of Vision Vancouver.
+Raymond Louie (雷建華 (雷建华, Léi Jiànhuá); born 16 January 1965) is a Canadian politician who served five terms as a Vancouver City Councillor.
+Formerly a member of the Coalition of Progressive Electors, Louie left the party and was re-elected in 2005, 2008, 2011, and 2014 as a member of Vision Vancouver.

 Background

 Louie was born and raised in East Vancouver, and has ancestry from Zhongshan, Guangdong, China.
 His family ran a local bakery.
 He was the youngest of three siblings.
 He is distantly related to billionaire businessman Brandt Louie.
 Louie attended Nootka Elementary School and Windermere Secondary School.
 After graduating from high school he attended British Columbia Institute of Technology, yet never graduated.
 Louie worked at Mail-O-Matic Services, a local mailing house, and as a mailer with Pacific Newspaper Group.
 While working at Pacific Newspaper Group, Louie became a National Representative for the Communications, Energy and Paperworkers Union of Canada.